Medical Insurance Billing and ICD-10 Coding

 Beginning in October 2015, the healthcare industry will transition from ICD-9 diagnosis codes to the ICD-10 system presenting significant challenges and a demand for trained professionals.

 Whether you’re just starting out or transitioning into a different field, there has never been a better time to enter the field of Medical Insurance Billing and Coding!

-The Medical Insurance Billing program has proven to be successful in preparing students to obtain certifications such as: Certified Medical Biller (CMB), Certified Medical Billing Specialist (CMBS), Certified Medical Reimbursement Specialist (CMRS) through American Medical Billing Association or Medical Association of Billers and Certified Coding Associate (CCA), Certified Coding Specialist (CCS), Certified Coding Specialist - Physician Based (CCS-P) through American Health and Information Management Association.
-Students who successfully complete this program will receive a certificate from Delta College.
+This 6-week Medical Insurance Billing and Coding program at Delta College has proven successful in preparing students to obtain certifications such as: Certified Medical Biller (CMB), Certified Medical Billing Specialist (CMBS), and Certified Medical Reimbursement Specialist (CMRS) through the American Medical Billing Association or the Medical Association of Billers and Certified Coding Associate (CCA), Certified Coding Specialist (CCS), and Certified Coding Specialist - Physician Based (CCS-P) through the American Health and Information Management Association.
+Upon successful completion of this program, you will receive a certificate from Delta College.

 What is a Medical Insurance Biller and Coder?